-For students who must enter quarantine or isolation, the University has a team of people here to assist throughout this experience.
-Below is a general summary of the quarantine or isolation experience.
-Please note that guidance or services may change and students should refer to the comprehensive resource guide provided at the time of assignment by the COVID Project Management Office for the latest information.
+For students who must enter isolation, the University has a team of people here to assist throughout this experience.
+Below is a general summary of the isolation experience.
+Please note that guidance or services may change and students should refer to the comprehensive resource guide provided at the time of assignment by the Barnes Center for the latest information.
 Students are encouraged to share copies of the resource guide with their parent(s) or supportive family member(s).

-Each student will be connected with a Syracuse University staff member, referred to as a “pod leader,” who will provide additional support, answer any questions and serve as the main point of contact for all non-medical and non-emergency related issues.
-Pod leaders are available afterhours and on weekends for the duration of quarantine or isolation.
-They reach out to students within 24 hours of being assigned to quarantine or isolation.
+Each student will have outreach from an Isolation manager —a Syracuse University Staff member—who will provide additional support and serve as the main point of contact for all non-medical and non-emergency related issues.
+Isolation managers are available afterhours and on weekends for the duration of isolation.
+They reach out to students within 24 hours of being assigned to isolation.

 Barnes Center at The Arch (medical and mental health care)